 On P268L62 (CID #8898):

-is a set of 20 MHz channels that contains the channels where pre-HE modulated fields are located and the channel indices are within 0 to in an HE trigger-based PPDU or HE MU PPDU with preamble puncturing, or equal to {0, 1, …, } otherwise.
+is a set of 20 MHz channels that contains the channels where pre-HE modulated fields are located.
+The set of 20MHz channels contains one or more values within the range of 0 to for an HE trigger-based PPDU or HE MU PPDU with preamble puncturing, and it contains all values from 0 to for other HE PPDU formats.